Credit: Department of Zoology

 Professor Jennifer Clack FRS

-Jennifer Clack is a palaeontologist whose groundbreaking work on early tetrapods — vertebrates with four limbs — solved the mystery of their transition from sea to land nearly 400 million years ago.
-Her work has focused in particular on how tetrapods relate to their predecessors among the lobe-finned fish, and the numerous physiological changes which took place during their emergence onto land.
+Jennifer Clack was a palaeontologist whose groundbreaking work on early tetrapods — vertebrates with four limbs — solved the mystery of their transition from sea to land nearly 400 million years ago.
+Her work focused in particular on how tetrapods relate to their predecessors among the lobe-finned fish, and the numerous physiological changes which took place during their emergence onto land.

-Jennifer’s pioneering work in the field as well as the lab has improved our understanding of numerous aspects of tetrapod biology, ranging from the evolution of the skeleton to the formation of the nervous system.
-By shedding light on an important moment in the development of life on Earth, Jennifer has helped to stimulate a renaissance in collecting and research related to the fish–tetrapod transition.
+Jennifer’s pioneering work in the field as well as the lab improved our understanding of numerous aspects of tetrapod biology, ranging from the evolution of the skeleton to the formation of the nervous system.
+By shedding light on an important moment in the development of life on Earth, Jennifer helped to stimulate a renaissance in collecting and research related to the fish–tetrapod transition.

-Interests and expertise
+Interest and expertise